olizzh0105/review-data-source-analysis/data_collection_plan.md

 Actual review counts may vary if fewer than 500 unique reviews are available through the collection method for a particular application.

+The goal is to remain within the requested range of approximately 10,000–20,000 reviews per platform while maintaining broad coverage across applications and categories.
 ---

 ## Expected Fields